freeradical13/freeradical13.github.io/index.md

 [Veins][] carry blood from the capillaries back to the heart.

+### Lymphatic System

+All the fluid outside of cells is called [extracellular fluid][].
+The majority of exracellular fluid is called [interstitial fluid][], and the rest is blood plasma, and some other fluids.

+The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart.

+[Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned by [lymphocytes][] and mixed back into the blood.

 ### Lipoproteins

 [Lipoproteins][] are used to transport hydrophobic lipids (such as Cholesterol) through the circulatory system.
 A lipoprotein is a set of lipids wrapped with a phospholipid bilayer and wrapped with proteins called Apoproteins.